jasonnicholson/regularizeNd/.github/Developer Documentation.md

 2. Run `post-clone-script.sh`.
 3. Develop.
 4. Commit using conventional commits.
-5. Determine the next version by `git-conventional-commits version`.
+5. Determine the next version by `npx git-conventional-commits version`.
-6. Generate the Changelog by `git-conventional-commits changelog --release  <version> --file 'CHANGELOG.md'`
+6. Generate the Changelog by `npx git-conventional-commits changelog --release  <version> --file 'CHANGELOG.md'`
-7. Set the version in the `toolbox generation\regularizeNd.prj` in MATLAB.
+7. Run the `toolbox generation\createPackage.m` script.
-8. Run the `toolbox generation\createPackage.m` script.
+8. Set the version in the `toolbox generation\regularizeNd.prj` in MATLAB.
 Use `toolbox generation\regularizeNd.prj` to create the toolbox package.
 9. Updating the changelog, version, and `regularizeNd.prj` is a `chore` type commit.
 Tag the commit with the version number.

 # Semantic versioning